harryaskham/hif/README.md

 - repeat the mantra on the radio for special ending
 - queries - what is X
 - more verbs, even if non functional
+- testing strategy - cmd sequences that should work and get to certain states

 CLEANUP